timewave-computer/ufo/README.md

 ## Integration Modes

 UFO offers multiple integration modes for different use cases.
-The Osmosis node is provided here as a practical test case because it uses the Skip [Block SDK](https://github.com/skip-mev/block-sdk) which uses ABCI++ and it's a sovereign blockchain, making it easier to spin up for testing.
+The Osmosis node is provided here as a practical test case because it uses the [Block SDK](https://github.com/skip-mev/block-sdk) which uses ABCI++ and it's a sovereign blockchain, making it easier to spin up for testing.

 ### 1. Mock Cosmos SDK (Fauxmosis)